PreethiThakur/Github-basics/readme.md

 #git reset --hard <commit number> - this command will not just unstage but completely remove all commits through the mentioned commit number.
 All changes we made shall no longer exist.

+#git diff - this command shows the differences in the files yet to be staged or commited

+#git show <commit> - this command shows changes of the mentioned commit